A journey into Syria's nightmare

 Zohra Bensemra is a news photographer for Reuters.
-Based in Algiers, she traveled on assignment to Syria in February.
+Based in Algiers, she travelled on assignment to Syria in February.
 This is her account of that journey:

 The contact from Syria called: "Be ready in 30 minutes," he said.
 "If you want to go, we have to go now."